CKA-roadmap/CKA-K8sSandbox/ansible/roles/containerd/README.md

-Of course!
-Below is a README for the Ansible tasks you provided:
 # Ansible Tasks for Installing and Configuring `containerd`

 This Ansible role is designed to automate the installation and configuration of `containerd` on systems with the DNF package manager (such as Fedora, CentOS 8, etc.).
 In addition to installing `containerd`, it configures dedicated storage for it.